The first part of the port's Makefile

 changes to the distfile requiring a correction to

-with no corresponding
+distinfo with no corresponding

-change to DISTVERSION
+change to DISTVERSION, where a

-of the old and new versions
+diff -ru of the old and new versions

 shows non-trivial changes to the code.